manuelseeger/sc2-ai-coach/README.md

 ![Alt text](archive/aicoach-replaydb-example.png "a title")

+### How to run

+Please understand that this is a hobby project and not ready to run without some technical setup.
+You will need Python experience to get this running.
+This code is presented as-is and I can't provide support for it.

+Prerequisites:

+- A GPT4 account (API access)
+- MongoDB for replays
+- A NVidia GPU

+Set up all dependencies from environment-cp311.yml (I prefer conda, but venv/pip should work too).
+Configure environment variables to point to your OpenAI accounts and MongoDB.

+[parse_map_loading_screen.py](parse_map_loading_screen.py) needs you to setup OBS to take a screenshot when the maploading screen is showing in SC2.
+This is done to read the opponents name.
+It's possible to adjust the code to skip this but this needs some coding.

 ## SC2 map stats

 [parse_map_loading_screen.py](parse_map_loading_screen.py) can parse the currently played map from a screenshot and provide a stream overlay with this season's map win/loss statistics by matchup.
 The statistics are taken from https://sc2replaystats.com/ if a public account exists for the player.